SunnyCat2013/learning-caffe/examples/mnist/readme.md

 This section explains the `lenet_train_test.prototxt` model definition that specifies the LeNet model for MNIST handwritten digit classification.
 We assume that you are familiar with [Google Protobuf](https://developers.google.com/protocol-buffers/docs/overview), and assume that you have read the protobuf definitions used by Caffe, which can be found at `$CAFFE_ROOT/src/caffe/proto/caffe.proto`.

+> prototxt 是靠 protobuf 解析的吗，它与 proto 都是 protobuf 的处理对象？

-Specifically, we will write a `caffe::NetParameter` (or in python, `caffe.proto.caffe_pb2.NetParameter`) protobuf.
+Specifically, we will write a `caffe::NetParameter` (or in python, `caffe.proto.caffe_pb2(pb short for protobuf).NetParameter`) protobuf.
 We will start by giving the network a name:

     name: "LeNet"